10 Useful Malayalam Words To Learn Before Traveling To Kerala

 “Nanni,” pronounced as nan-n, is Malayalam of “thank you”.
 It’s a useful word to have in your vocabulary as you may often need help or assistance from locals during the trip.

 You can also use it to show gratitude after you receive a gesture from the local people.
-You will hear this word every time and then as you continue to interact with the locals.
+You will hear this word repeatedly as you interact with the locals.

 5. Enikku Vishakunnu